MobleyLab/blues/docs/installation.rst

 Installation
 ==================

-BLUES is compatible with MacOSX/Linux with Python>=3.5 (blues<1.1 still works with Python 2.7)
+BLUES is compatible with MacOSX/Linux with Python=3.6.

 This is a python tool kit with a few dependencies.
 We recommend installing `miniconda <http://conda.pydata.org/miniconda.html>`_.
 Then you can create an